 Today, virtually every piece of equipment or device requires internet access.
-Though there are various options to get connectivity for your equipment or device, one of the riskiest options for businesses is to let third-party installers or deployers onto their existing network due to security risks.
+Though there are various options to get connectivity for your equipment or device, one of the riskiest options for businesses is 3rd party connectivity.

 Being a third party on an already existing network can open your connection up to security threats.
 In the cases of both the Target and Home Depot security breaches, the hackers initially infiltrated both store’s networks by gaining access through an outside vendor’s system that was connected to their main network.
 Once they entered the network, they were able to pilfer customer’s payment card information systematically.

 Specifically, in the Target breach, the hackers were able to get into Target’s systems by first sneaking through the back door and hacking into the account of their HVAC company.
 In Home Depot’s case, the hackers used a third-party vendor’s credentials to enter the perimeter of the Home Depot network.